Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Application Study: Exploratory Bicycle Frame Design with Constraints and Performance Targets

 \subsection{Results}

 We demonstrate the performance of the three DGMs and their scores on selected metrics in Figure~\ref{fig:framed}.

-\paragraph{Statistical Similarity} Across the board, the vanilla GAN achieved superior distribution-matching performance to the GAN variants focused on design performance.
-As indicated by the demonstrated Principal Component Analysis embeddings, MO-PaDGAN identified a higher-perming region of the design space and consistently generated many designs away from the original design distribution.
-Similarly, DTAI-GAN identified a region of the design space where designs were likely to meet performance targets and sampled heavily from this region.
-Since there were a handful of dataset samples near this region, DTAI-GAN outperformed MO-PaDGAN in nearest datapoint.
-However, since it very consistently generated designs far away from the center of the dataset distribution, it scored much worse in nearest generated sample.
-Both models achieved very low F1 scores.
-Though the distribution-matching scores indicate that the performance-aware models are deviating significantly from the dataset, we don't necessarily find this concerning since we primarily care about finding novel high-performing designs.
+\paragraph{Statistical Similarity} To assist with visualization, generated designs are projected onto a 2D space using Principal Component Analysis.
+Across the board, the vanilla GAN achieved superior distribution-matching performance to the GAN variants focused on design performance.
+In contrast, MO-PaDGAN and especially DTAI-GAN identified higher-performing or target-satisfying regions of the design space and consistently generated many designs away from the original design distribution, scoring lower on all distribution matching scores.
+Compared to MO-PaDGAN, DTAI-GAN's distributions were further from the dataset and resulted in lower F1 and nearest generated sample, but had a slight edge in nearest datapoint since there were a handful of dataset samples near DTAI-GAN's generated distribution.
+Though the distribution-matching scores indicate that the performance-aware models deviated significantly from the dataset, we don't necessarily find this concerning since we primarily care about finding novel high-performing designs.

-\paragraph{Design Exploration} The three diversity metrics selected paint a mixed picture.
-The performance-aware models seemed to attain slightly superior performance space diversity, with the DTAI-GAN achieving marginally superior scores to MO-PaDGAN.
-In design space diversity, the DTAI-GAN dominated in inter-sample distance, a metric heavily focused on local diversity.
-In contrast, however, it drastically trailed the other two models in DPP diversity, which considers diversity more globally.
-This behavior can be seen when a generated set occupies a relatively small convex space but is very well distributed throughout this space.
-This was the case for the results generated by the DTAI-GAN, compared to the other two models.
+\paragraph{Design Exploration} The DTAI-GAN scored highest in performance space novelty, generating many designs whose performance differs greatly from those in the dataset.
+These models also achieved much higher diversity, exploring more of the space and generating more varied samples.

 \paragraph{Design Constraints} Since we don't have access to closed-form constraint tests, we are not able to evaluate distance to constraint boundary or other more insightful constraint-related metrics.
 Instead, we simply know that, as expected, the constraint-aware DTAI-GAN is a significantly stronger performer at constraint satisfaction than the two models that only implicitly considered constraints.